 Once you’ve claimed, developed and optimized Google, Facebook, and Yelp, go after any industry-specific and/or niche review platforms.
 Most of your prospects will visit mainstream platforms first.
 But you’ll also receive a significant amount of attention from smaller platforms as well.
 Visitors from the industry specific review sites tend to have stronger buyers intent and are more likely to solicit your services.
 These leads are gold.

 Here’s a detailed set of instructions and a review management checklist for setting up your review management program.

 Where do you go to perform a review management audit of how your business review listings appear to potential customers in search results?
 The answer is obvious, isn’t it?

 Step #2: Search for "[your business] + reviews"

 Where does your business fit in Google’s local 3 pack (if it’s even in there)?

 Is your business visible in the search results?

 You’ll want to see:

-3. That your business appears (with aggregate reviews) for industry and location specific queries
+3. Does your business appear (with aggregate reviews) for industry and location specific queries?